Find Affordable College Courses

 What Maternal/Child Health and Neonatal Nursing Majors Need to Know

-In an O*NET survey, maternal/child health and neonatal nursing majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+People with careers related to maternal/child health and neonatal nursing were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Maternal/Child Health and Neonatal Nursing Majors